whatshap/whatshap/doc/guide.rst

 Features and limitations
 ========================

-WhatsHap supports phasing of variants in diploid genomes.

-Supported variant types are SNVs (single-nucleotide variants), insertions, deletions, MNPs (multiple adjacent SNVs) and “complex” variants.
+WhatsHap can phase SNVs (single-nucleotide variants), insertions, deletions, MNPs (multiple adjacent SNVs) and “complex” variants.
 Complex variants are those that do not fall in any of the other categories, but are not structural variants.
 An example is the variant TGCA → AAC.